 Suriname's Foreign Minister To Address Caribbean Energy Week (CEW 2026) As Offshore Oil Projects Advance

+Minister Melvin Bouva will outline how foreign policy, investment partnerships and regulatory coordination are supporting Suriname's first offshore oil and gas developments at Caribbean Energy Week

-Melvin Bouva, Minister of Foreign Affairs, International Business and International Cooperation of Suriname, has been confirmed as a keynote speaker at Caribbean Energy Week (CEW 2026), taking place from 30 March to 1 April 2026 in Paramaribo.
+PARAMARIBO, Suriname – Melvin Bouva, minister of foreign affairs, international business and international cooperation of Suriname, has been confirmed as a keynote speaker at Caribbean Energy Week (CEW 2026), taking place from 30 March to 1 April 2026 in Paramaribo.
 His participation signals high-level support at a pivotal stage in the country's transition from exploration frontier to offshore producer, reinforcing government commitment to investor engagement and long-term sector development.

+Suriname is moving from discovery to execution, where investor confidence will depend on clear policy signals and disciplined project delivery.

-Gas monetization is emerging as a parallel strategic pillar.
+Gas monetisation is emerging as a parallel strategic pillar.
 Malaysia's PETRONAS declared the Sloanea discovery in Block 52 commercial in late 2025, with a final investment decision anticipated in 2026 and first gas targeted around 2030 via floating LNG.
-The Minister's remarks are therefore expected to frame how foreign policy, infrastructure planning and market access converge to enable both oil production and future gas exports.
+The minister's remarks are therefore expected to frame how foreign policy, infrastructure planning and market access converge to enable both oil production and future gas exports.

 Hosted at the Royal Torarica Hotel, CEW 2026 convenes regional governments, operators and financiers at a defining moment for Caribbean energy.
 Bouva's confirmed keynote underscores institutional readiness and strategic alignment behind Suriname's offshore projects – offering stakeholders a clear signal of policy continuity as capital deployment accelerates.